+- key functions;

 - activities related to reinsurance;

 - investments;

 - accounting management.

-- The control activities described below are considered as the principal activities for controlling risks specific to those areas.
+The control activities described below are considered as the principal activities for controlling risks specific to those areas.
+In accordance with SI's internal control system approach, these control activities are performed on Group or Company level, on core business and investment process level or on support process level.

-B.3.2.5 RISK MANAGEMENT FUNCTION
+B.3.2.5 KEY FUNCTIONS